-The curriculum provides students with all of the essential academic training, but it also places a strong emphasis on operational and applied meteorology.
+The University of South Alabama’s curriculum provides students with all of the essential academic training, but it also strongly emphasizes operational and applied meteorology.
 Many students pursue graduate degrees.

 Students receive preparation for the job market through real-time forecasts as well as real-world experience.
-They have the opportunity to perform an internship at the fully functional weather company that is located on the site, the Coastal Weather Research Center.
+They have the opportunity to intern at the fully functional weather company located on the site, the Coastal Weather Research Center.

-The cutting-edge broadcast studio at the institution makes use of the same professional broadcast meteorology software that is utilized by a number of television stations.
-Over the course of the past 15 years, students who major in broadcasting have had a success record of getting jobs that is greater than 93%.
+The cutting-edge broadcast studio at the institution uses the same professional broadcast meteorology software utilized by several television stations.
+Over the past 15 years, students majoring in broadcasting have had a successful record of getting jobs that are greater than 93%.

 The institution provides a wide variety of extracurricular activities, such as possibilities for research, fieldwork within our network of professional-quality weather stations, and educational outreach to the local community.

-The Atmospheric and Oceanic Sciences Department has achieved a level of quality that is unparalleled in its field because of the department’s faculty, which consists of 18 professors who are experts in a wide range of fields, including climate sciences, weather systems, and more.
+The Atmospheric and Oceanic Sciences Department at the University of Wisconsin, Madison, has achieved a level of quality that is unparalleled in its field because of the department’s faculty, which consists of 18 professors who are experts in a wide range of fields, including climate sciences, weather systems, and more.